 In addition to the undergraduate degree in Rehabilitation Services, a minor in Addiction Studies is offered.
 The 21 hour minor lays the foundation for students wishing to attain further coursework to obtain the Licensed Chemical Dependency Counselor credential.
 The minor consists of the following courses: RHB 220, 222, 381, 422, 383 (6 hours), and HSC 351.

 If you would like more information on the undergraduate Rehabilitation Services Training Program, please contact Dr. Bill Weber at email@example.com.

-• To provide continuing education to state rehabilitation services and other rehabilitation personnel for further skill development and/or completion of a degree.
-(CORE A-1)
+- Our programs will provide continuing education to state rehabilitation services and other rehabilitation personnel for further skill development and/or completion of a degree.

-4. We believe that every program graduate should possess the ability to critique and modify performance relative to the needs of the field and the current state of the art in the field.
+- We believe that every program graduate should possess the ability to critique and modify their performance relative to the needs of the field and the current state of the art in the field.

-5. We believe that the knowledge from the Department of Human Services should be shared with other programs, departments and constituents that deal with people with disabilities.
+- We believe that the knowledge from the Rehabilitation Education Program should be shared with other programs, departments and constituents that deal with people with disabilities.

-6. We believe that we should have a leadership role at the regional and national level in terms of advocacy, training and research for the advancement of the field of counseling and rehabilitation.
+- We believe that we should have a leadership role at the regional and national level in terms of advocacy, training and research for the advancement of the field of rehabilitation.